Metalefs/Swagger-Scaffold-Typescript/README.md

 **SwaggerScaffold** is a powerful VS Code extension that automates the generation of folder structures and request/response files from a Swagger (OpenAPI) address.
 This tool simplifies API integration by converting API definitions into code scaffolding, enabling developers to quickly start building around defined routes.

+### Warning: The command only works within an active workspace in VSCode

 ## Features

 - 🔄 **Generate Folder Structures**: Automatically creates folder structures based on your Swagger API definitions.